-The law should recognize the right of authors to be acknowledged as creators of our works.
-This is especially important for those of us who create in order to contribute to knowledge and culture.
-Attribution serves not only our interests as authors, but also the reading public’s interest in knowing whose works they are consuming and society’s interest in an accurate record of the intellectual heritage of humankind.
+- As we wrote in our Principles and Proposals for Copyright Reform, the law should recognize the right of authors to be acknowledged as creators of their works.
+This is especially important for authors who create in order to contribute to knowledge and culture.
+Attribution serves not only authors’ interests, but also the reading public’s interest in knowing whose works they are consuming and society’s interest in an accurate record of the intellectual and cultural heritage of humankind.

 - As we explained in comments to the U.S. Copyright Office, we support creators’ rights to integrity and attribution (subject to some limitations and exceptions that protect downstream creative reuse) and would like to see these non-economic authorial rights formally recognized in U.S. copyright law.